elena19m/cloud-courses/website/docs/common/routing/_ip_config_routing.md

 ```

 :::info
-The IP address `10.10.10.1` represents the IP address of the veth-red interface on the host station.
+The IP address `10.10.10.1` represents the IP address of the usernet interface on the host station.
 :::

 :::note